sivajrm/chat_app/README.md

 ### 1. Agent Configuration

-The agents (user agent — Terminal or AI based — and AI agent) are configured via `agent_config.json`.
-Each agent can select its preferred LLM service provider.
+The agents (user agent — Terminal or AI based — and AI agent) are configured via `agent_config.json` containing name, type(acting as user/ai bot), color, llm_provider(terminal /chai_gpt).
+Each agent(user / ai bots) can select from the config json during runtime its preferred agent config to use.

 ### 2. LLM Service Provider Configuration